PedroCristo/portfolio_project_1/README.md

 ![Top Trips Section](./assets/images/readme-images/home-page-top-trips-section.jpg)

-* This feature is a cards section where users can see the top travel deals displayed with information about the city, country, price, hotel name, hotel stars and length of stay (number of days and nights).
+* This feature is a cards section where the top travel deals are displayed with information about the city, country, price, hotel name, hotel stars and duration of stay (number of days and nights).
 The card has a button where the user can book.
 When the user hovers over this, the box-shadow changes.<br>
 [Live Feature Here](https://pedrocristo.github.io/portfolio_project_1/home.html#top-trips)

 ### Banner Section 2 - Maldives

 ![Banner Section 2](./assets/images/readme-images/home-page-banner-section-2.jpg)

 * This feature has the same purpose as the Top Trip Section.
-The difference with this section is when the user hovers over the card the user can zoom in on the image.<br>
+A modification to this section is when the user hovers over the card the user can zoom in on the image.<br>
 [Live Feature Here](https://pedrocristo.github.io/portfolio_project_1/home.html#banner-maldivas)

 ### City Breaks Section